Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Method

-Empirically, $\bar\bbeta^{[r]}$ can be estimated using the sample versions of these equations.
+Empirically, $\bar\bbeta^{[r]}$ can be estimated using sample versions of these equations.
 However, these simple strategies are prone to potential model misspecification.
-Specifically, the IW method leads to inconsistency if the density ratio model $h_r$ is misspecified, and the IM method fails when the imputation model $m_r$ is misspecified.
+Specifically, the IW method leads to inconsistency if the density ratio model $h_r$ is misspecified, and the IM method fails when $m_r$ is misspecified.
+To overcome this challenge, we combine the two nuisance models to construct a doubly robust domain adaptation estimating equation for $\bar\bbeta^{[r]}$ as